tapfortap/Documentation/ios/integration.md

 Repeat the above steps for any other frameworks you're missing in the list above.

+##  Step 3: Add configuration to `Info.plist`.

+You'll need to add the following keys:

+- `NSLocationWhenInUseUsageDescription`: Text describing the reason for accessing the user's location information.
+Recommended to improve targeting of location-based advertising.

+How to add a key to `Info.plist`:

+- Open `Info.plist` from the Project Navigator, under `<Project Name>/<App Name>/Supporting Files/`.
+- Add a new key by clicking on the "+" at the top
+- Enter the key name (e.g. `NSLocationWhenInUseUsageDescription`)
+- Press tab and enter the value name (e.g. "We'd like to use your location to give you targeted offers.")

-##  Step 3: Initialize Tap for Tap When Your App Launches.
+##  Step 4: Initialize Tap for Tap When Your App Launches.

 Import `TFTTapForTap.h` in your app delegate and call our initialize method.